NHS charges for people from abroad

 Getting healthcare if you’re from the EU, EEA or Switzerland

-You can keep using the NHS for free if you started living in the UK on or before 31 December 2020.
-If you're an Irish citizen you can get free NHS healthcare when you start living in the UK - it will not depend on the date.
+If you're an Irish citizen you can get free NHS healthcare when you start living in the UK.

 The EEA includes EU countries and Norway, Iceland and Liechtenstein.

-You need to be ‘ordinarily resident’ in the UK to get free NHS healthcare.
-This means you’re living in the UK legally and you plan to stay - you might be asked to prove this.
+You need to be ‘ordinarily resident’ in the UK.
+This means you’re living in the UK legally and you’re not a visitor - you might be asked to prove this.

 If you're not ordinarily resident in the UK, you might be charged for NHS services.